drtbz/k8s-hackathon/1_fundamentals/2_kubernetes_fundamentals/01_kubectl_and_tooling.md

     *         docker-desktop    docker-desktop      docker-desktop         <your-namespace-name>
     ```

     > Important: If the NAMESPACE column is blank or doesn't contain your namespace name, it means you haven't configured your default namespace correctly.
-See repo's readme document or reach out to the instructor for help.

 4. Get a list of nodes in the cluster.